wurmlab/genevalidatorapp/README.md

 ##### Mafft Path (Compulsory if Mafft is not in the $PATH)
 This is a compulsory variable only if Mafft is not in your $PATH (you can find out if 'Mafft' is your $PATH through the following command `$ which mafft`).

-This is the full path to your mafft installation.
+This is the full path to your mafft bin folder.
 This variable is to be set as follows (please edit this example):

-    mafft-path: /Users/ismailm/mafft/bin/mafft
+    mafft-bin-path: /Users/ismailm/mafft/bin/

 ### Optional Variables